edwin/test-java-calling-insecure-rest-api/readme.md

 # Connecting to a self sign https URL

+A single java class for testing connectivity to a web with a self-signed https protocol.

 ## Exception Logs
+This is what happen without using a truststore
 ```
 Caused by: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
 	at java.base/sun.security.validator.PKIXValidator.doBuild(PKIXValidator.java:439)